Table of Contents

 Clip types and states

-This image is supposed to explain all the Clip types and states.
-Clips with multiple features will have an ellipsis icon which will on hover behave as shown in the image above (5).
-This is how interviewed users evaluated it:
+This image explains all the Clip types and states.
+Clips with multiple features will have an ellipsis icon (…) which will on mouse hover behave as shown in the image above (5).
+This is how interviewed users evaluated it (remember: just by looking at it):

 Simplified Session View without much of Clip UI elements